SIA World Service Conference Annual Virtual Gathering-Last weekend of January

 The foundation of the SIA structure is the membership.
 The basic unit is the SIA group, which may consist of any two or more individuals coming together for mutual help.
 The group’s operations are the responsibility of a set of group trusted servants, who are elected by the members.

 Service positions rotate so that everyone has an opportunity to serve the group.
-All trusted servants are leaders who perform their duties in keeping with the Traditions and Concepts of Service of SIA, yet they have no authority over the group.
+All trusted servants are leaders who perform their duties in keeping with the Traditions and Concepts of Service of SIA, yet they have no authority over, but rather serve, the group.

-The Group Representative represents the group’s concerns at the Intergroup and World Service level, as well as informing the group of what is happening in SIA Intergroups and worldwide.
-GRs are entrusted with the “right of decision” to vote on behalf of the group according to their conscience and the good of SIA as a whole.
+The Group Service Representative- represents the group at the Intergroup and World Service Conference, as well as informing the group of what is happening in SIA Intergroups and worldwide.
+GSRs are entrusted with the “right of decision” to vote on behalf of the group according to their conscience and the good of SIA as a whole.
 (See the “12 Concepts of Service”)

-Every group has a voice and a vote in SIA business through their Group Representative (GR) represented at the annual SIA World Service Conference gathering.
+Every group has a voice and a vote in SIA business through their Group Service Representative (GSR) represented at the SIA World Service Conference.
 A functioning World Service Conference ensures a healthy SIA fellowship.

-Groups are encouraged to select a representative and support their attendance in the SIAWSC Gathering.
+Groups should select a representative and support their attendance to the SIAWSC Committee meetings and annual Gathering.
 The SIAWSC ensures that new literature is created and printed, group concerns are heard and handled, public outreach guidance is provided, and the sustainability of our fellowship as a whole.

 There are two major lines of communication between the individual group and SIA as a whole.
 The first is the SIA World Service Conference (with its committees) and the SIA World Service Office (WSO), which acts as the service center for groups throughout the world.